Taking privacy & data governance seriously

 How we use PII, Onward Transfer

 From time to time, Krux engages with partners to perform services on behalf of Krux or other Clients who use our services.
-For example, we use third parties under contract with Krux ("Contracted Parties") to provide services such as credit card verification and processing, fraud detection and prevention.
+For example, we may provide information to corporate affiliates, or to third parties under contract with Krux ("Contracted Parties") to provide services such as credit card verification and processing, fraud detection and prevention, or data hosting.
 In all cases, Contracted Partners are contractually required to maintain the confidentiality of PII and may not use it for purposes other than performing the specific services on Krux's behalf.
 Other than such disclosure to Contracted Parties, Krux may also disclose PII if such disclosure is required for Krux to comply with valid and binding legal requirements, to protect Krux's rights or property (or that of Krux customers), and/or where needed to protect personal safety.
-In the event we are required to disclose information in response to legal process or a government request, we will attempt to notify affected users to the extent we are legally permitted to do so.
+For example, Krux may be required to disclose information in response to lawful requests by public authorities, including by government law enforcement or national security agencies.
+In the event we are required to disclose information in response to legal process or a government request, we will attempt to notify affected users for which we have contact information to the extent we are legally permitted to do so.
 Finally, Krux may transfer information, including any PII, to a successor entity in connection with a corporate merger, consolidation, sale of assets, bankruptcy, or other corporate change.
 If Krux is involved in a merger, acquisition, or sale of all or a portion of its assets, users will be notified via email and/or a prominent notice on the Krux Site of any change in ownership or uses of PII, as well as any choices users may have regarding their PII.

 Children, Sensitive Data